-- A. Obtaining the Department's approval of the application for such assistance; or - B. The Department's approval of the applications for additional assistance; or

-C. Any other approval or concurrence of the Department required under this Agreement, Title I of the Housing and Community Development Act of 1974, or the State regulations with respect thereto; provided, however, that reasonable fees for bona fide technical, consultant, managerial or other such services, other than actual solicitation, are not hereby prohibited if otherwise eligible as program costs.
+- A. Obtaining the Department's approval of the application for such assistance; or - B. The Department's approval of the applications for additional assistance; or - C. Any other approval or concurrence of the Department required under this Agreement, Title I of the Housing and Community Development Act of 1974, or the State regulations with respect thereto; provided, however, that reasonable fees for bona fide technical, consultant, managerial or other such services, other than actual solicitation, are not hereby prohibited if otherwise eligible as program costs.

-6. Labor Standards--Federal Labor Standards Provisions
+15. Labor Standards-Federal Labor Standards Provisions

+Contractor shall comply with all provisions contained in the form HUD-1040, Federal Labor Standards Provisions.
 The Consultant shall cause or require to be inserted in full, in all such contracts subject to such regulations, provisions meeting the requirements of: